 Tia Katrina Taruc Canlas graduated from Berkeley Law, where she was awarded the first annual Jim Fahey Safe Homes for Women Fellowship Award for her academic and extracurricular work in domestic violence law.
 She provided legal representation to domestic violence survivors in immigration petitions, restraining order hearings, and asylum claims.
 She also handled gender discrimination cases at the Equal Employment Opportunity Commission, where she conducted legal research and authored memos against corporations with discriminatory hiring policies.
 With a commitment to fighting all forms of oppression, she established the Alipato Project as a horizontally-run nonprofit organization dedicated to ending domestic violence.
-In her spare time, she reads radical picture books to a pre-school class in Oakland, plays chess at the cooperatively run Alchemy Collective Cafe, and hits targets with arrows.
+In her spare time, she reads radical picture books to a pre-school class in Oakland and plays chess at the cooperatively run Alchemy Collective Cafe.

 Timothy Y. Fong focuses his practice on foreclosure defense, real estate and consumer bankruptcy.

 He has extensive experience in foreclosure litigation, representing homeowners and small real estate developers.
 Mr. Fong writes extensively on politics and foreclosure issues, and among other places has been published on one of the top finance blogs, Naked Capitalism.

 Mr. Fong is a graduate of the University of San Francisco School of Law, and completed his undergraduate education at UC Berkeley.